 The 20-year-old suffered a fractured pelvis and a right lung contusion after flipping over the barriers and into a segment of forest.

-- Remco Evenepoel suffers fractured pelvis and lung contusion after crash at Il Lombardia
+- Evenepoel suffers nasty crash at Il Lombardia

-He was taken to hospital in Como, where he spent the night, but was then flown to his home country of Belgium for further treatment.
+He was taken to hospital in Como, where he spent the night, but will soon be transported to his home country of Belgium.